NickleDave/blog.nicholdav.info/_posts/2022-12-26-four-tips-structuring-research-python.md

 <https://breadcrumbscollector.tech/stop-naming-your-python-modules-utils/>

 The basic idea is that the concept of `utilities` is so nebulous that more and more things will end up crammed into this module, that are less and less related to each other.
-This is especially if multiple people are developing a package. and they are tempted by this name to just cram that one helper or validation function inside `utilities`.
+This is especially likely if multiple people are developing a package, and they are tempted by the name `utilities` to add *just* one more helper or validation function inside that (now gigantic) module when trying to add a new feature.

 Hold on, friend.
 Take a step back, take a deep breath.
 It's okay to add a module with just a single function.